Bristol Grammar School: Model United Nations

 Bristol Grammar has been successful at Model United Nations for a number of years now, holding their own conference BGSMUN, in February, since 2007.
 These conferences, presided over by the school's own Secretaries General, include chairing teams of BGS Sixth Form students.
 Various schools are invited to compete, with Exeter College winning the 2015 conference.

 The school's own team has been particularly successful in recent years, winning Best Delegation at both Exeter College MUN and MUNCH.

 Campus

 Bristol Grammar School occupies a triangle of land between the University of Bristol on the University Road side, what used to be Dingle's department store on the lower side and a series of houses on the Elton Road side known as Tyndalls Park.
-The school has been expanding, and while it has always owned all the houses to one side of the main campus until recently only four (Barton's, Norwood's, Martin's and Garrett's) were occupied.
+The school has been expanding, and while it has long owned all the houses to one side of the main campus until recently only four (Barton's, Norwood's, Martin's and Garrett's) were occupied.
 Most of the houses have now had their leases relinquished and have been converted into teaching space.